 An MTC Executive registered with DCJIS pursuant to 803 CMR 2.04: iCORI Registration, shall submit to the Commission a CORI report and any other background check information required by the Commission for each individual for whom the MTC seeks an MTC agent registration, obtained within 30 calendar days prior to submission.

+The CORI report obtained by the MTC shall provide information authorized under Required Access Level 2 pursuant to 803 CMR 2.05(3)(a)2.

+The MTC’s collection, storage, dissemination and usage of any CORI report or background check information obtained for MTC Agent registrations shall comply with 803 CMR 2.00: Criminal Offender Record Information (CORI).

 An MTC shall notify the Commission no more than one business day after an MTC agent ceases to be associated with the MTC.
 The registration shall be immediately void when the agent is no longer associated with the MTC.

-An agent Registration Card shall be valid for one year from the date of issue
+An Agent Registration Card shall be valid for one year from the date of issue and may be renewed thereafter on a tri-annual basis on a determination by the Commission that the applicant for renewal continues to be suitable for registration.

-The Commission will accept Registration Cards validly issued prior to the Program Transfer.
-A Registration Card will remain valid until its one-year anniversary date or until a new Registration Card is issued by the Commission, whichever occurs first.
-On the issuance of a new Registration Card, the holder of the Registration Card shall destroy any previously issued Registration Card(s) in a responsible manner that would prevent it from being used as an identification or registration card.

-(6) A Registration Card may be renewed, in a form and manner determined by the Commission, on an annual basis, which includes, but is not limited to, meeting the requirements in 935 CMR 501.030(1) through (3).

 After obtaining a Registration Card for an MTC agent, an MTC is responsible for notifying the Commission, in a form and manner determined by the Commission, as soon as possible, but in any event, within five business days of any changes to the information that the MTC was previously required to submit to the Commission, or after discovery that a Registration Card has been lost or stolen.

-An MTC agent shall always carry a Registration Card associated with the appropriate Marijuana Establishment while in possession of Marijuana or Marijuana Products, including at all times while at an MTC or while transporting Marijuana or Marijuana Products.(9) An MTC agent affiliated with multiple MTCs shall be registered as an MTC agent by each MTC.
+An MTC agent shall always carry a Registration Card associated with the appropriate Marijuana Establishment while in possession of Marijuana or Marijuana Products, including at all times while at an MTC or while transporting Marijuana or Marijuana Products.

+An Agent working in a CMO may only perform tasks and duties permitted by the license under which they are registered and may only perform both medical- and adult-use tasks and duties if registered under both 935 CMR 500.000: Adult Use of Marijuana and 501.000: Medical Use of Marijuana.

 501.031: Denial of a Registration Card or Hardship Cultivation Registration